 c.
 Leakage or inappropriate use of information and inappropriate use of products and services supplied by the Group

 In its business operations, the Group handles customer information (including personal information) and other confidential information.
 Under the leadership of the Chief Technology Officer (CTO) and the Chief Information Security Officer (CISO), the Group implements strict physical security control measures such as restricting access to work areas that involve customer information and other confidential information, and establishing room access management rules specific to those restricted areas.
 In terms of technology-based management, the Group maintains and controls the level of information security through various measures.
-At the Security Operation Center (SOC) and so forth within the restricted areas, the Group has introduced AI-based detection of signs of internal irregularities (behavior detection), and monitor matters such as the use of business PCs in the office, usage of the intranet, and the status of access to internal servers by officers and employees.
+At the Security Operation Center (SOC) and so forth within the restricted areas, the Group has strengthened AI-based detection of signs of internal irregularities (behavior detection), and monitor matters such as the use of business PCs in the office, usage of the intranet, and the status of access to internal servers by officers and employees.
 The Group also conducts monitoring and defensive measures against unauthorized access via cyberattacks from outside the company.
 In accordance with the information security level, the Group implements separation and independence of the access rights, networks used, and other matters pertaining to such information.
 Moreover, under the leadership of the Chief Data Officer (CDO) and the CDO Office, the Group establishes policies and rules for management and strategic use of internal and external data, and strengthens the Company's internal management framework for handling confidential and personal information regarding communications.
+The Group also complies with laws and regulations in each country regarding protection of personal information, and so forth, as necessary for developing its business in Japan and overseas.
 In implementing these measures, the Group provides rigorous educational and training sessions on information security for officers and employees as it strives to build a framework that allows all SoftBank Corp. personnel involved in information assets to fulfill their duties with a high degree of information literacy.
 Even with these measures in place, this information could be leaked, lost, or involved in a similar incident, either intentionally or accidentally by the Group (including officers and employees of the Group and people related to subcontractors), or through a malicious cyber-attack, hacking or other form of unauthorized access or other means by a third party.

 Such an occurrence could damage the Group's competitiveness, and incur significant costs to the Group for payment of damages and modification of security systems, in addition to having an adverse impact on the Group's credibility or corporate image and making it difficult to retain and acquire customers.
 These outcomes could impact the Group's business development, financial position and results of operations.

-Moreover, on March 17, 2021, LINE Corporation announced that it had given authority to view some personal information obtained from users to its affiliate in China that provides outsourced services.
-LINE Corporation received legal orders to make a report from the Personal Information Protection Commission and the Ministry of Internal Affairs and Communications on March 19 and from the Financial Services Agency on March 22, and has therefore reported on its policy for responding to the issue.
-The incident has not resulted in any confirmed unauthorized external access or information leak, however, as there were inadequacies in safety management measures and explanation to users, the Group has treated this as a serious incident and has taken countermeasures.
-Going forward, the Group will take steps to strengthen its overall governance with regard to appropriate handling of personal information; however, if the countermeasures and measures to strengthen governance fail to function effectively, administrative sanctions from authorities, impairment of public trust in the Group, a decrease in demand for the Group's services, or the formulation and implementation of additional countermeasures and other consequences could impact the Group's business development, financial position and results of operations.
+Moreover, in conjunction with the business integration of Z Holdings Corporation and LINE Corporation, the volume of data such as personal information handled by the Group has increased dramatically.
+Going forward, the Group will take steps to strengthen its overall governance with regard to appropriate handling of personal information; however, if the countermeasures and measures to strengthen governance fail to function effectively, administrative sanctions on the Group from authorities, impairment of public trust in the Group, a decrease in demand for the Group's services, the formulation and implementation of additional countermeasures, or the occurrence of data leaks or events that have the potential to be data leaks, and other consequences could impact the Group's business development, financial position and results of operations.

 d.
 Provision of stable networks